WHAT TO DO IF YOUR SUMP PUMP FAILS DURING A STORM

 July 01, 2018

 Most basements sit below the water table level, and especially during a storm, as groundwater levels rise, the water is diverted to the sump pit, where a float activates a switch when it rises above a certain level.
+A failed sump pump can result in damage and costly repairs.

-Power outage pumping - If you have a wet/dry vacuum, a power outage will render it useless.
-You can remove the water using a hand pump instead.
 Put the hand pump into the sump pump hole, then attach a garden hose to the threaded discharge end of the hand pump.
 Run the hose outside the nearest window and drain the water outside.
 If your hose doesn't reach 20 feet, you'll need to let it drain into buckets and then carry it out.
+You should be able to find a hand pump at your local hardware store.

 In the case of serious flooding you might require a trash-water pump, a portable powerhouse that can pump large amounts of water that also contains soft solids (e.g. mud, organic debris, sand, sludge).
 This type of pump is gas-fueled and can remove thousands of gallons of water per hour.